 Engagement = video views, comments, reactions

-According to Social Media Today, three of four consumers have engaged with content more frequently since the onset of the virus, making vanity metrics a valuable tool in measuring the success of your post.
-And while digital marketers are often encouraged to look beyond the likes, retweets and comments for deeper metrics such as click-through rate and CPM, these KPIs provide important insight into your audience’s perception of your brand.
-Several “haha” reactions on a serious Facebook post reveals unlaying sentiment concerns, something to investigate.
+According to Social Media Today, 73% of consumers have engaged with content more frequently since the onset of the virus, making vanity metrics a valuable tool in measuring the success of your post.
+And while digital marketers are often encouraged to look beyond the likes, retweets and comments for deeper metrics such as click through rate and CPM, these KPIs provide important insight into your audience’s perception of your brand.
+Several “haha” reactions on a serious Facebook post reveals unlaying sentiment concerns, something you certainly should investigate.

 Also note the trends on your page.
 Are videos performing better than usual?
 How about Facebook LIVE?
-More than half of people are watching more videos on social media since the outbreak began, making vanity metrics such as video views or clicks worth watching.
+53% of people are watching more videos on social media since the outbreak began, making vanity metrics such as video views or clicks worth watching.

 To effectively evaluate feedback from your audience, a combination of page monitoring, social listening, and audience interaction is key.
 Social media is a tool for conversation, not just a one-way monologue.
-Staying aware of your audience’s concerns and needs will help your brand stay agile and successfully navigate the evolving COVID-19 situation.
+Staying aware of your audience’s concerns and needs will help your brand stay agile and successfully navigate the evolving social landscape.